dfds/dojo/workshops/micro-frontend-architecture-deep-dive/katas/1/kata/README.md

 ```

-### 4. Use the HTML template to create new UI elements
+### 4. Use the template to inject new UI elements in our DOM
-Add a script element to our document with the id `myscript`.
-Use the document querySelector API to fetch the previously added template element and drill into its content section to set the source of our image to `logo.png` (or any other image you might have handy if you dont want a broken image link) and the comment to `lorum ipsum`.
-Once the template node has been populated we can now use the importNode API to clone & bind it to the DOM.
+Now that we have created our UI fragment we need to add a script block to our document in order to fetch the template element via the browsers querySelector API which will yield a result that expose the "template DOM" via a `content` property which we can manipulate to load and configure elements nested within the template.
+E.g. set the source of our image to `does-not-exist.png` and the comment to `lorum ipsum`.

+Once the template node has been data-bound (populated) we can proceed to using the importNode API to inject a copy of itself into the "document DOM".

 ```
 <html>